fernandolopestavares/Podcastr-NLW-5/README.md

 ## :rocket: Technologies

-#This project was developed using the following technologies:
+#This project was developed using the following technologies and libraries:

 - [React](https://reactjs.org)
 - [Axios](https://github.com/axios/axios)